FreeBSD 11.0-13.0 LPE via aio_aqueue Kernel Refcount Bug

 }

-Notice now that we check if the credential being operated on is exactly the
+Notice now that we check if the credential being operated on is

-indicated by the compiler hint __predict_true
+common case, as indicated by the compiler hint

 .
-When this happens, rather
+When this happens, rather than increment

-than increment the reference count on the ucred
+the reference count on the ucred

 , we increment a reference